Carrabelle, Florida

-Carrabelle is a city in Franklin County along Florida's Panhandle, United States.
-It is located east of Apalachicola at the mouth of the Carrabelle River on the Gulf of Mexico.
+Carrabelle is a city in Franklin County, Florida, United States.
+It is located east of Apalachicola at the mouth of the Carrabelle River on the Gulf of Mexico, within the Florida Panhandle.
 The population was 2,606 as of the 2020 census.

 History

 In 1528, the first Spanish expedition of Pánfilo de Narváez passed through the area on its way from Tampa Bay to the Rio Grande.
 From the late 17th century through early 18th century, a few passages referring to the area are mentioned.
 Carrabelle, Dog Island, and St. George Island served as points to stage raids on local ports, as well as San Marcos de Apalache in 1677 and 1682.

-In 1876, explorer Nathaniel Holmes Bishop of Medford, Massachusetts, navigated the Crooked River through the lowlands east to the Ochlockonee River.
-In 1877, Oliver Hudson Kelley from Massachusetts founded the town and named it "Rio Carrabella", after his niece, Caroline Hall.
-The following year, the first U.S. post office was established with its address as Rio Carrabella.
-Hall served as the town's first postmaster.
-The Town of Carrabelle was incorporated on December 24, 1881.
+In 1875, explorer Nathaniel Holmes Bishop of Medford, Massachusetts, navigated the Crooked River through the lowlands east to the Ochlockonee River.
+In 1877, Oliver Hudson Kelley from Massachusetts founded the town and named it "Rio Carrabella", after his niece, Caroline Arabella Hall.
+The following year, the first U.S. post office was established with its address as Rio Carrabella, and Hall served as the community's first postmaster.
+It was later renamed the "Town of Carrabelle" when it was first incorporated as a municipality on December 24, 1881.

 In 1891, the Carrabelle, Tallahassee and Georgia Railroad was established to connect Carrabelle northward through Tallahassee to the Florida-Georgia line, eventually terminating in Augusta, Georgia.

-The city was chartered and incorporated by the Florida Legislature in May 1893.
+Twelve years after being incorporated as a town, it officially became the City of Carrabelle, when it was chartered and reincorporated by the Florida Legislature on May 11, 1893.

 On August 1, 1899, the 2nd hurricane of the season struck the area, almost destroying the town and leaving just nine homes.

 In 1942, Camp Gordon Johnston was opened for the purpose of training amphibious soldiers on nearby beaches.
 The camp trained a quarter of a million men and closed in 1946.

 On August 23, 2008, Tropical Storm Fay made its record fourth landfall in the state of Florida at Carrabelle.